Learning German is easy, fun and I want to show you how to pick it up fast.

 Sounds too good to be true?

 Stick with me.
-What I’m about to share with you is not only the most practical way to learn to speak German.
-It’s the most scientific.
+As the author of How to Learn and Memorize Vocabulary and someone who delivered lectures in German while teaching at the University of Saarland, the steps I’m about to share with you are not only the most practical way to learn to speak German.
+They’re also the most scientific.

 Let’s get started.